Hastingleigh.com A Genealogy Website/One Place Study contact e-mail

 the mould which has crept on to the glass on the outside, is due to inadequacies in the chosen protective panel

-attached to the outside wall. (click image to view full size photo)
+attached to the outside wall. (click image to view enlarged size photo)

 [The image on the home page of the website depicts what it could look like if experts can get it restored.]